The distribution of the logarithm in an orthogonal and a symplectic family of $L$-functions: Introduction

 Following the ground-breaking work of Katz and Sarnak \cite{katz_sarnak}, we now understand the central values $L(\frac{1}{2} + it)$ of an $L$-function as belonging in a family with a symmetry type governed by one of the classical compact groups.
-The cases considered thus far, of a fixed $L$-function with argument high in the critical strip, and of central values of Dirichlet $L$-functions with varying character of fixed conductor, arise as unitary families; on the basis of calculations from random matrix theory, Keating and Snaith \cite{keating_snaith} have proposed Selberg-type conjectures for the logarithms of central values of $L$-functions from families of orthogonal and symplectic symmetry type, as well.
-These conjectures appear far from reach, however, because they involve only the real part of the logarithm of $L$-functions at the fixed point $s = \frac{1}{2}$; even the best known analytic methods have thus far only succeeded in proving that a positive proportion of $L$-functions in a family are non-zero at a single point, and even in the few special cases where the central value is known to be positive, the real part of the logarithm is highly sensitive to the 'low-lying' zeros, near $\frac{1}{2}$, which cannot presently be controlled.
-Nonetheless, it is the purpose of this paper to consider what partial results can be established theoretically in two such cases.
+The cases considered thus far, of a fixed $L$-function with argument high in the critical strip, and of central values of Dirichlet $L$-functions with varying character of fixed conductor, arise as unitary families.
+On the basis of calculations from random matrix theory, Keating and Snaith \cite{keating_snaith} have proposed analogous Selberg-type conjectures for the logarithms of central values of $L$-functions from families of orthogonal and symplectic symmetry type, as well.
+These conjectures appear far from reach, however, because they involve only the real part of the logarithm of $L$-functions at the fixed point $s = \frac{1}{2}$; even the best known analytic methods have thus far only succeeded in proving that a positive proportion of $L$-functions in a family are non-zero at a single point, and even when the central value is known to be non-negative, the real part of the logarithm is highly sensitive to the `low-lying' zeros, near $\frac{1}{2}$, which cannot presently be controlled.
+We will, however, prove partial results in two such cases.